11 Best Free Recruitment Software Tools for 2026

 Calendly

 Calendly is a straightforward interview scheduling tool that can be used in many business settings, including recruiting.
-It’s easy to use, and most companies can make do with their free version indefinitely.
+It’s easy to use, and most companies can get by with their free version for as long as they need.

 PROS